-Sean Sadler is a partner in the Securities Regulation & Investment Products Group of McCarthy Tétrault LLP in its Toronto office.
+Sean Sadler is a partner in the Securities Regulation & Investment Products Group of McCarthy Tétrault in Toronto.

 Sean also regularly advises on securities law/IIROC/MFDA compliance and enforcement matters, and on white collar defense, internal investigations, voluntary and whistle-blowing disclosures with respect to matters involving securities activities.
 He also regularly advises registrants on private placements, commodity futures and OTC derivatives trading, acquisitions, divestitures and reorganizations of registrants and the merger of investment fund complexes and the establishment of investment fund businesses.
 Sean has, together with local counsel, assisted clients in establishing or restructuring investment funds in jurisdictions outside Canada including, Bermuda, British Virgin Islands, Cayman Islands and Mauritius.